Author Mentions in Science News Reveal Widespread Disparities Across Name-inferred Ethnicities: Introduction

 Third, while science journalists aim to write stories that appear credible to their audiences \cite{sundar1998effect}, they may lack direct information on the credibility of authors of the relevant research papers and may not have the time to acquire such information.
 Facing unfamiliar names and time constraints, journalists may rely on stereotypes, inferring for example that some researchers are less competent or authoritative on some topics than others, or expecting their audiences to harbor such perceptions.
 Prior research has found such stereotyping in the context of researcher gender and gender-typical research topics \cite{knobloch2013matilda}.
 Inferences of competence and authoritativeness can lead journalists to choose some names over others, which is a form of statistical discrimination \cite{lang2012racial, neumark2018experimental}.
 Fourth, journalists may not be the relevant actors at all.
 Some news coverage originates from press releases created by in-house public relation staff at universities.
 News outlets often reprint these press releases in part or in full, and any disparities therein may thus be passed on directly to the outlets and their audiences.

-Here, we present the first large-scale and science-wide analysis of ethnic disparities in author mentions in science news and the mechanisms producing them.
-We use a computational analysis of 223,587 news stories mentioning 100,486 published papers to test for disparities in the \textit{type of media coverage} by examining whether the covered paper's authors are mentioned by name (see \nameref{methods}).
-For each paper, we focus on authors at the highest ``risk'' of being mentioned in the story: first author, last author, and any authors designated as ``corresponding''. \textit{By focusing on papers that already were deemed newsworthy, our research design side-steps the question of whose research is covered in the news in the first place, choices which may themselves be associated with ethnicity.}
+Here, we present the first large-scale and science-wide analysis of ethnic disparities in author mentions in science news covering research papers and explore the mechanisms producing them based on a computational analysis of 223,587 news stories mentioning 100,486 published papers. \textit{By focusing on papers that already were deemed newsworthy, our research design side-steps the question of whose research is covered in the news in the first place, choices which may themselves be associated with ethnicity.}

-We use mixed-effects regression models to control for a broad range of plausible confounding factors, including affiliation location, author prestige, authorship position, and corresponding author designation (see \nameref{methods}).
-The models also enable us to measure differential mentions within a particular news outlet covering a particular academic journal on a particular research topic, which helps ensure that we are comparing media mentions of researchers doing comparable work.
-Nevertheless, these models cannot provide conclusive causal evidence of ethnic discrimination by journalists or other actors.